 This machine lasts six times longer than many competitors, thanks to the LiFePO4 battery.
 Lithium batteries are the preferred battery type for virtually all new portable power stations.
 These marvels of engineering have outstanding performance, whether brand-new or recycled.
 And with a five-year warranty, you can be confident this is one PPS built to last.

-The EcoFlow River Pro delivers exceptional power in a more compact and affordable package.
-It weighs only 16.8 lbs (7.6kg), but with a 720Wh capacity and three 600W AC outlets, it can power ten devices simultaneously.
-You can double that to 1440Wh capacity with an added River Pro Extra Battery.
+The EcoFlow River 2 Pro delivers exceptional power in a more compact and affordable package.
+It weighs only 17.2 lbs (7.68g), but with a 768Wh capacity and four 800W AC outlets, it can power ten devices simultaneously.

-The River Pro is your pick if you do a lot of cooking while camping and need a reliable power source.
-You can power lights, a CPAP machine, and a projector for movie nights under the stars.
-You can even power portable heat systems on chilly nights for a great, all-around, affordable solution.
+The River 2 Pro is your pick if you do a lot of cooking while camping and need a reliable power source.
+You can power lights, a CPAP machine, and most projectors for movie nights under the stars.
+You can even power small portable heat systems on chilly nights for a great, all-around, affordable solution.

 5. EcoFlow River 2